-#1 Updated by jianwu jianwu about 6 years ago
+#1 Updated by jianwu jianwu over 6 years ago

 I tried Kepler-2.4RC3 a few times under windows 7 and chose "yes" when it ask whether I want to start Kepler.
 It works for me (no matter .kepler or KeplerData exist or not).